Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/assessments/pseudocode-and-documentation/_index.md

 tags:
 - ncit
 - documentation
-title: 'NCIT assessment: Pseudocode and Documentation'
+title: 'NCIT assessment: Pseudocode and Documentation - 115388'
 ---

 Please do the following: